-- (1) The authority may suspend a licence where- - (a) following a safety inspection or audit, it is evident that the holder of the licence has not complied with the requirements prescribed in these Regulations and failed to remedy the noncompliance within a period of thirty days after the inspection; - (b) the holder of the licence prevents the authority from carrying out a safety inspection or audit in accordance with these Regulations; - (c) the holder of the licence is under receivership, liquidation or bankruptcy proceedings; or - (d) it is deemed necessary in the interest of aviation safety. - (2) The authority shall, give notice of the suspension with reasons for this, to the holder of a licence, suspend the licence for a period not exceeding sixty days. - (3) A holder of a licence who is notified of an intended suspension in subregulation (2) may submit a response in writing within a period of fourteen days from the date of publication of the intended suspension.
+- (1) The authority may suspend a licence where- - (a) following a safety inspection or audit, it is evident that the holder of the licence has not complied with the requirements prescribed in these Regulations and failed to remedy the noncompliance within a period of thirty days after the inspection; - (b) the holder of the licence prevents the authority from carrying out a safety inspection or audit in accordance with these Regulations; - (c) the holder of the licence is under receivership, liquidation or bankruptcy proceedings; or - (d) it is deemed necessary in the interest of aviation safety. - (2) Where the authority suspends a heliport licence in accordance with this regulation, the authority shall - (a) give notice to the holder of the heliport licence with reasons for the suspension; and - (b) suspend the heliport licence for a period not exceeding sixty days. - (3) A holder of a heliport licence who is notified of an intended suspension in subregulation (2) may submit a response in writing within a period of fourteen days from the date of issue of the notice of the intended suspension.

-- (4) Notwithstanding subregulation (3), the authority may suspend any or all of the operations at a heliport pending receipt of a response from the holder of the heliport licence. - (5) A holder of a licence who is aggrieved by the suspension of a licence may appeal against the suspension to the Appeals Tribunal, within thirty days of the suspension. - (6) Where an appeal is made under subregulation (5), the holder of a licence shall state in writing the reasons why the suspension should be varied or set aside. - (7) The Appeals Tribunal may vary or set aside the suspension made under subregulation (2). - (8) Where a holder of a licence does not appeal against the suspension in accordance with this regulation, the authority may cancel the licence, and states the reasons for the cancellation.
+- (4) Notwithstanding subregulation (3), the authority may suspend any or all of the operations at a heliport pending receipt of a response from the holder of the heliport licence. - (5) A holder of a heliport licence who is aggrieved by the suspension of a heliport licence may appeal against the suspension to the Appeals Tribunal, within thirty days of the suspension. - (6) Where an appeal is made under subregulation (5), the holder of a heliport licence shall state in writing the reasons why the suspension should be varied or set aside. - (7) The Appeals Tribunal may vary or set aside the suspension made under subregulation (2) . - (8) Where a holder of a heliport licence does not appeal against the suspension in accordance with this regulation, the authority may cancel the heliport licence, and states the reasons for the cancellation.